zalando-incubator/remora/README.md

 ![Grafana Graph](https://raw.githubusercontent.com/imduffy15/remora-fetcher/master/img/grafana.png)

 [Remora](https://github.com/zalando-incubator/remora) is a monitoring utility for [Apache Kafka](http://kafka.apache.org/) that provides consumer lag checking as a service.
 An HTTP endpoint is provided to request consumer group information on demand.
-Combining this with a time series database like [KariosDB](https://kairosdb.github.io/) it is possible to graph your consumer group status, see [remora fetcher](https://github.com/imduffy15/remora-fetcher) for an example of this.
+Combining this with a time series database like [KairosDB](https://kairosdb.github.io/) it is possible to graph your consumer group status; see [remora fetcher](https://github.com/imduffy15/remora-fetcher) for an example of this.

-# Inspiration
+## Inspiration

-In the past, we used Linkedin's application [burrow](https://github.com/linkedin/Burrow) for monitoring consumer lag.
-We found it crashed a lot and contained [various issues](https://github.com/linkedin/Burrow/wiki/Known-Issues)

-Remora simply provides the [Kafka consumer group command](https://github.com/apache/kafka/blob/0.10.0/core/src/main/scala/kafka/admin/ConsumerGroupCommand.scala) as an HTTP endpoint.
+We created Remora after spending some time using Linkedin's [burrow](https://github.com/linkedin/Burrow) application for monitoring consumer lag and experiencing some performance problems.
+Remora provides the [Kafka consumer group command](https://github.com/apache/kafka/blob/0.10.0/core/src/main/scala/kafka/admin/ConsumerGroupCommand.scala) as an HTTP endpoint.

-# User Testimonials
+## User Testimonials

 > We are using Kafka 0.10.2.1 extensively.
 As almost all our applications depend on Kafka, we needed a way to visualise consumer data over a time period in order to discover issues with our consumers.
 Remora lets us do exactly this, it exposes consumer group metrics over HTTP which allow us to create alarms if a consumer has stopped or slowed consumption from a topic or even on a single partition. ~ Team Buffalo @ Zalando Dublin